 On January 17 1757, the Imperial Diet assembled in Regensburg resolved to arm in support of Austria.
 Troops should be ready at the end of March between Nuremberg and Würzburg.

 On January 29 1757, it was decided that the Holy Roman Empire would supply triple contingents.

-In May-June, there was busy preparation and enlistment all over the Empire.
+In May-June, there was busy preparation and enlistment all over the Holy Roman Empire.

 A Second French Army enters Germany

-Meanwhile, the elements of a second French army, under the Prince de Soubise, departed from Fort Saint-Louis and Strasbourg in Alsace and from Ohmen (unidentified location) and Oppenheim in Rhine-Hesse.
+Meanwhile, the elements of a second French army, under the Prince de Soubise, departed from Fort Saint-Louis and Strasbourg in Alsace and from Ohmen (probably Nieder-Ohmen) and Oppenheim in Rhine-Hesse.

 Saint-Germain was sent forward to Fürth to discuss with Hildburghausen on the junction and the services of both armies.

-On July 27, Soubise was instructed to take possession of the County of Hanau and to sojourn in this county until its march to Thuringia.
+On July 27, Soubise was instructed to take possession of the County of Hanau and to sojourn in this county until his march to Thuringia.

 Soubise marched north-eastward from Strasbourg and Fort Louis to Hanau, passing by Rastatt, Grünwinkel, Bruchsal, Wiesloch, Heidelberg, Weinheim, Heppenheim, Zwingenberg, Eberstadt, Dieburg and Aschaffenburg; a march of about 250 km.
 His main body was preceded by a vanguard (8 bns, 1 cavalry rgt, 2 pieces) under Nicolaï.